 - Warm water as needed

-You can use jarred roasted red peppers (drained), or make your own.
-For instructions on making homemade, click here.
+- Use jarred roasted red peppers (drained), or make your own.
+For instructions on making homemade roasted peppers, click here.

 - If using canned chickpeas, drain them and rinse them.
 If using dried chickpeas, drain and rinse them after soaking, then simmer them in lightly salted water on the stovetop for 60-90 minutes until soft and tender.
 Drain the beans and allow to cool to room temperature.
 For more detailed instructions, click here.